Materialism and property

 I was talking with a buddy today about materialism, property and whats sometimes referred to “adult points”.
 He's currently looking for a house to buy, and I recently moved out of my studio apartment, so naturally our current events morphed together.

 When I moved out of my apartment I realized how much unnecessary stuff I own, so much so that I was tempted to throw away almost everything and start from scratch.
-There are some things I would like to keep however, which I've made into a list here
+There are some things I would like to keep however.

 Why do I still have a lot of stuff?

 I'm by no means a big time hoarder, but I hang onto stuff that I rarely use “just in case” I need it in like 2 years (i.e soldering iron, PS3 etc).
 With the stuff I have unconsciously “increased my wealth” by accumulating personal property.
 What I really have done though is grow roots to a place and my lifestyle.
 Moving becomes a hassle and so does changing my way of life, which is why I'm working towards getting rid of a lot of it.
 I came to this conclusion after I turned down the opportunity to study journalism because it was more comfortable to continue in the same tracks, meaning not moving, but continue to study something I had lost interest in.
 Now I have to wait until 2021 to apply again, because I thought I turned it down because I didn't want to study journalism when in reality I just didn't want to move.